chris-short/chrisshort.net/content/post/seo-checklist/index.md

 ### Build It, Put It Online

 Your site should be built and in "update mode" once it's uploaded to your web server.
 Don't add a page at a time to your web server when you're first building your web site.
 Build your web site first then upload it.
-Add new content as needed.
+Add new content regularly.
+[Content is king](/content-is-king/).

 ### Use a robots.txt File